DigitalSlideArchive/HistomicsTK/docs/installation.rst

 ------------------------------------------

 On Linux, HistomicsTK can be installed via pip.
-You can specify the `--find-links` option to get prebuilt libraries for ready some common image formats.
+You can specify the `--find-links` option to get prebuilt libraries for reading some common image formats.
 The installation command is::

     $ pip install histomicstk --find-links https://manthey.github.io/large_image_wheels